nigelhartm/game_net_analyzer/README.md

 Using the data acquired by this program to gain an advantage in the game can result in a ban from the game.
 I do not take responsibility for any such consequences.
 Our program is solely intended for observational purposes.

 ## Future
 After dedicating some months ago to this project and related projects, I currently have no specific plans for its future.
 I am delighted to share it here with the community and welcome any ideas or suggestions for improvements.
-Your insights can contribute to enhancing the program's capabilities and usability.